AI answer sources are pages, domains, and materials that AI models can use when generating answers to users’ questions.

 This can mean that:

-the AI model used a given page as the context for an answer
+the AI model used a given page as context for the answer

-a given domain was indicated as a source
+a given domain was indicated as the source

 content from this domain is linked to the analyzed prompt

-the source appears together with your brand or competitors
+the source appears together with your brand or your competition

-a given page supports answers about a specific category
+a given page supports answers related to a specific category

 A source doesn’t always have to mean that the model directly quoted a given page in the answer.
-Depending on the AI model and the way answers are generated, the source can be visible as a quotation, a link, a domain, or context used in the analysis.
+Depending on the AI model and how it generates answers, the source can be visible as a citation, link, domain, or context used in the analysis.

 Sources can either boost or limit a brand’s visibility in AI.